MojdehBakhshesh/MojdehBakhshesh/README.md

 Skills: Python/Power Bi/SQL/ML/MySQL/Tableau

-- 🔭 I’m currently working on some ML project
+- 🔭 I’m currently working on some ML projects
 - 🌱 I’m currently learning python and other data analytics tools
 - 📫 How to reach me: mojdeh.bakhshesh90@gmail.com
 - ⚡ Fun fact: I have eager to learning new subjects, one day without learning I feel sick ...I also used to work  as personal trainer,and health coach as well.And one of the skill that I have been really and deeply worked on it is how I can  manage my life and have balance  when I am super busy ...I achieve lots of skills during the past few years which have been helping me a lot to encounter challenging situation .